The kvandal's story

 I began going on lots of mission trips: Columbia, Paraguay, Cuba, and India.
 I was always wondering what God's plan was for my life.
 God had given me some skills in the engineering and business world, but how did God want to use those for His Kingdom purposes.
 I began praying and after three years of prayer, God answered those prayers while I was flying from Ft.
 Lauderdale, Florida to my home in San Diego, CA. When I boarded the plane, God began sharing what His will was for my life.
 By the time I landed in San Diego, I had five detailed business/ministry plans that I believed God wanted me and my wife to complete.
 One of those plans was to develop a special place that He wanted to call Su Refugio after Psalm 91:1-2.
 It was to be a special place where children living in unstable conditions can find "REFUGE".
 A place where children with empty stomachs can be filled with nourishing food, their minds filled with a quality education, and their hearts filled with love.
 It was to be a place where the sick can receive medical care and spiritual healing.
 It was to be a place where women are taught skills to economically provide for their family.
 Most importantly, it was to be a place where His Word is taught.

 The construction of Su Refugio in Paraguay began in 2008 and continues today.
-The Su Refugio campus, located outside of Tobati, Paraguay, currently includes a church, a children's orphanage, a feeding center for street children, an amphitheater, and a Center of Hope with lakes and a river.
-Plans are now underway for Su Refugio Christian School, to be located in Rafaela, Argentina, and a feeding center in Canente, Peru.
+The Su Refugio campus, located outside of Tobati, Paraguay, currently includes a children's orphanage, a children's care center for extreme poverty children, an amphitheater, and a Center of Hope for Women with lakes and a river.
+The Su Refugio Christian School, located in Rafaela, Argentina has commenced with a preschool and we have a feeding center in Canente, Peru.
 God continues to mold my heart for His glory.

 Do you know the lyrics, “looking for love in all the wrong places”?
 That lyric seemed to epitomize my life before I surrendered it to Jesus.
 My unquenchable longing for love started as a young child.
 My parents divorced when I was 5 years old.
 That in itself is not that unusual for the 1960’s.
-However, what caused me to develop a lifetime of seeking security and stability, was the fact that every year for the first 16 years of my life, I moved to a new town.
-No my dad was not in the military.
-My parents were “modern day gypsies”.
-A change of scenery was how they defined contentment.
+However, what caused me to develop a lifetime of seeking security and stability was the fact that every year for the first 16 years of my life, I moved to a new town.
 In addition to going to a new school every year, was the fact that my mom has been married four times and my father twice, so I have had several stepparents.
 I also lived with different people throughout my childhood years, between my mom, dad, grandparents, stepsister and her family.
 I so desired a sense of stability and security.
 I knew of God and that He loved me, but I didn’t KNOW God.
 So I began to search for Him.
 I studied many religions but still couldn’t find a relationship with God.
-One day in college, some students came to my dorm room and shared the Gospel with me (using the 4 spiritual laws), it sounded good to me, but then they left and I didn’t know what to do next.
 So I continued on my path to search for love.

 I began to look for unconditional love in relationships with men.
-I thought that being married and having children would give me true peace, contentment and unconditional love.
-I found a man who would make a good father and got married.
-While my children were and are a major blessing for me, my marriage was not going well.
-Instead of really working on my marriage, I was unfaithful to my husband and then divorced.
-At this time, I began attending an evangelical church, where I heard the gospel again and decided that I wanted to go to heaven when I die, so I said yes to Jesus.
+I got married, had children and still was not content.
+I then got divorced.
+I began to attend an evangelical church, where I heard the Gospel and decided that I wanted to go to heaven when I die, so I said yes to Jesus.
 It was a decision I made in my head, but not in my heart.
-You know how they say the 18 inches between your head and your heart is one of the longest 18 inches, this was true for me.
-Soon afterwards I married the man I had been dating, Scott, and I got married.
+Soon afterwards I married the man I had been dating, Scott.
 Six years after attending church, I decided to go to a woman’s retreat.
 The retreat’s theme was on forgiveness.
 After the first night, I told my retreat roommate that I couldn’t accept God’s forgiveness for my sins.
 I believed His forgiveness was good for everyone else, but not for me and not for my sins.
 Together she and I read verses in the Bible that I knew in my head and had taught the children in AWANA and at 2:00 am on March 1, 2001, by the power of the Holy Spirit, I was released from the bondage of unforgiveness that Satan had on me.
 I removed myself from the throne and placed Jesus there and fully surrendered my life to Jesus.
 I finally found the one true source of peace and contentment that had eluded me most of my life.
 I found what Jesus said in John 14:27, “Peace I leave with you; my peace I give to you.
 Not as the world gives do I give to you.
 Let not your hearts be troubled, neither let them be afraid.”